 Purchase Carbon Offsets:

-Your financial support helps us empower NC youth in the work of climate justice, perform energy audits across the state, produce materials to aid faith communities in their sustainability work, perform lobbying visits in Raleigh and D.C. (largely regarding renewable energy), travel to congregations state-wide to preach and present, and so much more!
-Please consider donating as a congregation or individual.
-Thank you!
+Donate to NC Interfaith Power & Light – Your financial support helps this group empower NC youth in the work of climate justice, perform energy audits across the state, produce materials to aid faith communities in their sustainability work, perform lobbying visits in Raleigh and D.C. (largely regarding renewable energy), travel to congregations state-wide to preach and present, and so much more!

 PC(USA) action alert encouraging Presbyterians to “Take Action Now and tell your member of Congress to Support H.R.
 763: The Energy Innovation and Carbon Dividend Act.” votervoice.net/PCUSA/Campaigns/68918/Respond